Elevation: 7,441 ft

 This peak is not in the book.
 Updated December 2019

-Roughly one-half of the mountain’s highest point (its northern side) is located on a small section of land managed by the Bureau of Land Management (BLM).
-The remainder of the land is privately owned and not open to the public.
+Roughly one-half of the mountain’s highest point (its north side) is located on a small section of land managed by the Bureau of Land Management (BLM).
+The remainder of the land is privately owned and is not open to the public.
 The map shows several approach roads to this area as well as a road on the BLM section that leads to the summit, where there are a number of electronic installations.
 However, the approach roads were reported by Dan Robbins (see link below) as being gated and posted closed.